VachaLab/qq-manual/src/qq_shebang.md

 gmx_mpi mdrun -deffnm md -ntomp 8 -v
 ```

-If you run `qq shebang` without specifying a script (`qq shebang`), it simply prints the qq shebang to standard output:
+If you run `qq shebang` without specifying a script (you use just `qq shebang`), it simply prints the qq shebang to standard output:

 ```bash
 #!/usr/bin/env -S qq run